-The boys kept looking back over their shoulders with expressions of horror.
-They were being chased by a clump of shadows that rose and sunk not far behind them.
-Davidson pointed his light at the shadow and illuminated a pack of more kids from town, running after the boys with rabid intensity.
+The boys were looking back over their shoulder with expressions of horror.
+Behind them, a clump of shadows barely discernible from the night was hot on their heels.
+Davidson pointed his light at the shadow and illuminated a cluster of more kids from town, running after the boys with rabid intensity.

 And Charlie wasn’t alone.

-There was Jenni Grossman, a freshman at Seabridge Academy, still in her grey private school uniform, knee-highs and all, wielding a hatchet with smears of dried blood across her face.
+With him in the cluster was Jenni Grossman, a freshman at Seabridge Academy, still in her gray private school uniform; knee-highs and all.
+She was wielding a hatchet and had smears of dried blood sloped across her face.

-Beside Jenni, running faster than Davidson had ever seen them before, were the Markham twins.
-Two preteen gingers whose weight made them formidable football players, but little else.
-Their chins gobbled as they snarled and drooled, clawing at the boys who were quickly losing their lead.
+Beside Jenni, running faster than Davidson had ever seen them move before, were the Markham twins.
+Two preteen gingers whose ponderous weight made them formidable football players, but little else.
+Their chins gobbled as they snarled and drooled, arms outstretched and clawing at the boys who were quickly losing their lead.

 And behind those four, more shadows started to appear.
 More kids brandishing knives.
 The one commonality among them was that they were all wearing braces.